 Are you stressed?
 Do your colleagues complain about too much stress?
 Are team members already absent?
 Maybe explicitly because of burnout?
 Then you should deal with it immediately.
 Because burnout is not only very dangerous to health.
-Burnout is also very expensive.
+It is also very expensive.
 And contagious.

 Your Fault!
 Your Fault?